 Get rid of stress

-Have you been low on energy lately?
-One of the first things you should ask yourself is whether you have been stressed lately.
+Have you been feeling low on energy lately?
+One of the first things you should ask yourself is whether you’ve been stressed out lately.
 Fatigue and low energy levels can be caused by many factors, but stress is one of the most common causes.
-It is important to note that certain levels of stress are normal, and even healthy!
-But prolonged stress over time can create an imbalance in neurotransmitters and hormones such as dopamine and serotonin, contribute to sugar cravings which in turn can lead to poor food choices, and it can even affect our immune system and make us more vulnerable and tired.
-If you live a high-stress lifestyle, or tend to get stressed easily, stress management techniques such as mindfulness and meditation, regular exercise, time with friends and family and a good work-life balance can be good natural energy boosters.
+It’s important to note that some levels of stress are normal, and even healthy!
+However, prolonged stress over time can create imbalances in neurotransmitters and hormones like dopamine and serotonin, contribute to sugar cravings that can lead to poor food choices, and it can even affect our immune system, making us more vulnerable and tired.

 Exercise regularly